kamiloid/debian_devEnv/README.md

 This line download and install OhMyBash automatically.
 To deploy any theme, edit `.bashrc` and edit this line `OSH_THEME="[theme name]"`.
 You can view and choose one of these [themes](https://github.com/ohmybash/oh-my-bash/wiki/Themes).
 #
+The second option is install "OhMyPosh".
+OhMyPosh is a new environment more modern and with better themes than OhMyBash.
+This engine is felxible and is based on bash or zsh depends of your preference.
+To install "OhMyPosh" you can follow the next url: [https://ohmyposh.dev/docs/installation/linux] or type  the following command in terminal:

+    sudo  wget https://github.com/JanDeDobbeleer/oh-my-posh/releases/latest/download/posh-linux-amd64 -O /usr/local/bin/oh-my-posh
+    sudo  chmod +x /usr/local/bin/oh-my-posh and download all themes typing this command:

+    mkdir ~/.poshthemes
+    wget https://github.com/JanDeDobbeleer/oh-my-posh/releases/latest/download/themes.zip -O ~/.poshthemes/themes.zip
+    unzip ~/.poshthemes/themes.zip -d ~/.poshthemes
+    chmod u+rw ~/.poshthemes/*.omp.*
+    rm ~/.poshthemes/themes.zip
+After download the engine and their themes, you can link "OhMyPosh" with bash or zsh following the next url [Linking OhMyPosh with bash or zsh](https://ohmyposh.dev/docs/installation/prompt).
+#

 ## TMux setup instructions
 * Debian install, type: `sudo apt install tmux`